AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: AutoWorld Harnesses Raw Sensor Data for Traffic Simulation

-Traffic simulation aims to generate realistic multi-agent motion, reflecting the inherently multimodal distribution of possible future outcomes.
-Learning such a distribution with supervised methods typically requires large-scale annotated trajectory data.
-However, collecting high-quality motion labels at scale is time-consuming and expensive, limiting the diversity and coverage of driving scenarios available for training.
-In contrast, raw sensor data such as LiDAR can be collected at scale without manual annotation.
+AutoWorld grounds traffic simulation in raw sensor observations by building simulation around a world-modeling formulation.
+Instead of modeling future agent behavior in isolation, AutoWorld models the joint future distribution of sensor observations and agent states, factorized into a self-supervised LiDAR world model and a diffusion-based motion generation model.
+This factorization makes world modeling the interface through which raw sensor data informs traffic simulation: the world model learns predictive scene dynamics from high-dimensional unlabeled LiDAR data, while the motion model retains structured trajectory-based inputs for agent-centric behavior generation.

-The main idea behind our proposed semi-supervised framework is to complement supervised motion generation with a self-supervised predictive world modeling stage that leverages \textit{unlabeled} data to implicitly learn scene dynamics and, by doing so, provide structured future context that improves downstream motion generation.
-We instantiate this idea in AutoWorld, a traffic simulation framework that formulates behavior generation as a generative process conditioned on a predictive world model of the environment.
-In specific, we first learn a motion-aware latent occupancy world model in a fully self-supervised manner from unlabeled LiDAR data, forecasting future latent occupancies (Sec.~\ref{WM}).
-This stage serves as a scalable pretraining phase that implicitly captures motion-driven scene dynamics without requiring semantic or trajectory annotations.
-From the predicted future latent occupancies, we construct a predictive scene context that summarizes anticipated scene evolution.
-We then generate agent motions using a conditional diffusion model given both the future latent sequence and the predictive scene context, forming a coarse-to-fine representation of the future scene (Sec.~\ref{Behavior_Generation}).
-Finally, to promote a variety of plausible multi-agent behaviors, we introduce a cascaded latent diversity strategy applied at inference time (Sec.~\ref{Latent_Diversity}).
+Specifically, we first learn a motion-aware latent occupancy world model in a fully self-supervised manner from unlabeled LiDAR data to forecast future latent occupancies (Sec.~\ref{WM}).
+From these predictions, we build a coarse-to-fine representation of the future scene to condition the diffusion-based motion generation model.
+(Sec.~\ref{Behavior_Generation}).
+Finally, to promote structured exploration of plausible multi-agent behaviors, we introduce a cascaded latent sampling strategy applied at inference time without additional training (Sec.~\ref{Latent_Diversity}).
 The overall framework is illustrated in Fig.~\ref{fig:main_fig}.